bishoksan/DFTA/README.md

 #DFTA
-Determinisation and Completion of Finite Tree Automata
+DFTA implements an optimised algorithm for Determinisation and Completion of Finite Tree Automata.

 ## Finite Tree Automata (FTA) determinisation

 Usage:
 java -jar determinise.jar [-help][-h]

 java -jar determinise.jar <ftafile> [-text][-dc][-show][-any][-datalog][-o <outfile>]

--help, -h -- print this message and ignore any other arguments -text     -- use the textbook algorithm (default is optimised algorithm) -any      -- compute complete DFTA (default is no completion) -dc       -- compute don't cares (default is no don't cares).
-Option ignored if '-any' not present.
+-help, -h -- print this message and ignore any other arguments

+-text     -- use the textbook algorithm (default is optimised algorithm)

+-any      -- compute complete DFTA (default is no completion)

+-dc       -- compute don't cares (default is no don't cares).
+Option ignored if '-any' not present

 -show     -- display output (default is no display)

 -o <file> -- send output to file

 -datalog  -- write output in Datalog format

 ##Reference